orfeotoolbox/OTB/README.md

 [https://www.orfeo-toolbox.org/community/](https://www.orfeo-toolbox.org/community/)

 ### Contributing
-Please see the wiki for contributors guidelines.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for contributors guidelines.

 ### License
 Please see the license and the Copyright directory for legal issues on the use of the software.

 ### Issues
 Please report any issue you might encouter to [our bugtracker](https://gitlab.orfeo-toolbox.org/orfeotoolbox/otb/issues).

+### Governance

+The Orfeo ToolBox project is governed by the [Project Steering Committee](PSC.md) and its members.